 The Lavender Scare is chronicled in a 2004 book by David K. Johnson called The Lavender Scare: The Cold War Persecution of Gays and Lesbians in the Federal Government.
 Read a summary of the book here.
 Learn more about the book here.

 Hal also references the Dykes on Bikes, an organization founded in San Francisco in 1976, which you can read about here.
 And he references Mattachine Society co-founder Harry Hay and Daughters of Bilitis co-founders Phyllis Lyon and Del Martin.

 For an in-depth look at the Mattachine Society and Hal Call, have a look at Behind the Mask of the Mattachine: The Hal Call Chronicles and the Early Movement for Homosexual Emancipation, by James T. Sears.

 You can also learn much more about the formation of the Mattachine Society from our Making Gay History episode on Mattachine co-founder Chuck Rowland.
 And you can read Hal Call’s and Chuck Rowland’s oral histories in Eric Marcus’s book Making Gay History.

 In 1961, San Francisco public television station KQED aired a groundbreaking documentary, “The Rejected,” in which three members of the Mattachine Society were featured, including Hal Call.
-Read about the documentary here and here.
-This is a must-see documentary, which you can watch here.
-It’s breathtaking!
+Read about the must-see documentary here and here, and watch it here.

-Hal helped Life magazine with a landmark article: “Homosexuality in America,” which was was published on June 26, 1964.
+Hal helped Life magazine with a landmark article, “Homosexuality in America,” which was published on June 26, 1964.

 Hal’s Purple Heart (received when he was wounded in World War II in the Pacific theater) is part of the largest repository of LGBT materials in the world at the ONE National Gay & Lesbian Archives in Los Angeles.
 Click here for a description of what’s in Hal Call’s collection.